Where You're Operating

 Engagement Structure & Investment

-Over those 30 days, Small Business engagements examine how authority, responsibility, and decisions are currently distributed; particularly where growth or complexity has introduced subtle misalignment across people, processes, and roles.
+During this interval, authority, responsibility, and decision-making are examined as they exist in practice—particularly where growth or complexity has introduced subtle misalignment across people, roles, and processes.

 After an inquiry is submitted, communication begins by email.

-If there is alignment, a rough orientation map is outlined and shared.
-This is not a proposal or commitment, but a way of clarifying scope, focus, and cadence.
+If there is alignment, an orientation map is outlined and shared.
+This is not a proposal or commitment, but a way of clarifying scope and focus.

 A second conversation may follow to deepen context and confirm fit.
-This may take place by phone or video, or in person when geographic proximity allows—either at the place of business or a neutral meeting space.
+This may take place by phone, video, or in person when appropriate.

 Not all inquiries proceed beyond the initial conversation.
 Decisions to continue are mutual and unhurried.